 Once you complete your platform check during your sophomore year, you’ll prepare for two recitals: one in your junior year and one in your senior year.
 These recitals are a significant part of the voice performance program and play a major role in preparing you for your profession.

-Your junior recital offers you some options to include other performers and some flexibility in memorization.
-This recital helps you prepare for your senior recital, a 50-minute, fully memorized solo performance.
 Each of these recitals is designed to help you build your repertoire, teach you how to prepare for performances, and give you practice memorizing your pieces and singing in various languages and styles of music.

 At BJU, you’ll experience a variety of excellent performances—as a performer and as a member of the audience.
 You’ll grow through personal performances, through junior and senior recitals, large and small ensemble recitals, the Concerto and Aria Competition, Annual Music Contests and Student Recital Hours.